-A Grade Separated Crossing over Highway 99W

-An alternative crossing study between the Brookman Area and Sherwood West was recently completed and will require additional study.
+- Pedestrian Grade Separated Crossing of Highway 99W the City is constructing a new pedestrian and active transportation bridge over Highway 99W at Elwert.
+The bridge will connect the Sherwood Family YMCA site with the new Sherwood High School and provide a safe crossing of the highway for youth and families.
+Long-term the bridge will connect to the regional pedestrian system within Sherwood West, providing a critical pedestrian connection between existing City limits and Sherwood West. - Vehicle Grade Separated Crossing over Highway 99W An alternative crossing study between the Brookman Area and Sherwood West was recently completed and will require additional study.
 The preferred crossing approach is a grade-separated crossing to serve local access (no interchanges from Highway 99W) between the Brookman and Sherwood West areas.
-The proposed location would be north of Highway 99W and the SW Chapman and SW Brookman intersection.
+The proposed location would be north of the SW Chapman and SW Brookman intersection.
 Access to an overcrossing over Highway 99W would be from a local street connection from Old Highway 99W in Brookman to a new street in Sherwood West crossing over Highway 99W.